Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 Don’t Avoid the Truth

 Facing a hard truth is one of the most meaningful events that happen in our lives.
 It is important to convey to your parents that, while their input is valued, this is your career.
-Explain why you find your current study choice unfulfilling, and get your parents to understand that pursuing a career path which holds no interest for you is not to anyone’s benefit.
+Explain why you find your current study choice unfulfilling.
+Thereby get your parents to understand that pursuing a career path which holds no interest for you is not to anyone’s benefit.

-Ready to make the switch?
-The South African College of Applied Psychology offers a range of qualifications in the field of psychology, including a fully accredited Bpsych Degree.
+SACAP offers a range of qualifications in the field of psychology, including a fully accredited Bachelor of Psychology Degree.
 What’s more, our flexible study options mean you can fit your studies around your life.
 We have three intakes per year for both day and evening students.
 Study full time or part time, on campus in Johannesburg or Cape Town, or Online.
 To make the switch, click here.

 Previous post